 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 20 hours of lectures, 10 hours of tutorials, 30 hours of reading and thinking about the content and 30 hours of work on assignments and seminar preparation.
+For this course, you can expect 20 hours of lectures, 10 hours of tutorials, 40 hours of reading and thinking about the content and 50 hours of work on assignments and preparation of a presentation.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.